LARGEST RETRACTABLE ROOF OVER A TENNIS STADIUM IN THE WORLD

 At the turn of the 20th century, the site was a dumping ground for coal ash for all of Manhattan.
 Over time, the built-up ash caused long-term settlement issues at the site.
 These poor, marshy soil conditions made adding a retractable roof to the stadium nearly impossible as the weight of the structure would be too heavy for the ground to support.

-After an intensive R+D effort in collaboration with WSP Parsons Brinckerhoff, a global engineering firm based in New York City, ROSSETTI's innovative design concept was selected.
-To combat the poor soil conditions, ROSSETTI and WSP's solution was to create a structure totally independent of the existing stadium, essentially building an umbrella over the structure to shield the court and spectators.
+After an intensive R+D effort in collaboration with WSP Parsons Brinckerhoff, a global engineering firm based in New York City, the team created an innovation solution to combat the poor soil conditions.
+The design created a structure totally independent of the existing stadium, essentially building an umbrella over the structure to shield the court and spectators.

 In 2013, the ROSSETTI design team began deep research into the functionality of a free-standing retractable roof over Arthur Ashe Stadium.
 The original Saddledome Scheme did not work as the roof would not be able to close during rainfall or with winds going more than 25 MPH.
 Due to these major issues, the design team continued its research and created several schemes for a Bi-Parting Fixed Fabric Shell Concept.